The grammar language

 Parentheses group.

 String literals ("...") and character atoms ('a', ., !) are not valid inside a rule — rules refer to tokens by name only.
-This keeps tokenization decisions in one place so the lexer stays a single DFA.
+This keeps tokenization decisions in one place so each lexer mode stays a single DFA.

 Example: a fragment of a JSON grammar, where value is the start rule and member is factored out: